ably/ably-asset-tracking-common/specification/README.md

 ## Overview

-This document is meant to be a formal, canonical specification describing the Ably Asset Tracking solution.
+This document is the formal, canonical specification describing the ecosystem, including requirements, shared by components of Ably's [Asset Tracking solution](https://ably.com/solutions/asset-tracking) (AAT).

 ## Error codes